 - Trip Cancellation due to Insufficient Registrations: Tracy Aviary may cancel the trip due to insufficient registrations.
 A full refund will be issued in this instance.

-- Trip Cancellation or Alterations due to Unforeseen Events: In the event of cancellation before the trip due to unforeseen events such as but not limited to natural disaster, military activities, social uprising, or other dangerous conditions, Tracy Aviary will issue a full refund.
+- Trip Cancellation or Alterations due to Unforeseen Events: In the event of cancellation before the trip due to unforeseen events such as but not limited to natural disasters, military activities, social uprising, or other dangerous conditions, Tracy Aviary will issue a full refund.
 If any of these issues take place during the trip, causing it to be cut short, no refund will be issued.

 Itinerary